rishib42/rishib42/README.md

 - ⚡ **[FFT-hands-on](https://fft-hands-on.vercel.app/)** - Fast Fourier Transform Real life Scenarios

-- ⭐ **Youtube Vibe Check** - Check the rating of youtube video before investing your time in it
+- ⭐ **Youtube Vibe Check** - Check the rating of youtube video before investing your time in it (IMDb for Youtube videos)

 <!---
 rishibh7/rishibh7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.